F1rst-Unicorn/stocks/manual/development/spec.md

 * `ofType: int`: The ID of the food type to which the item belongs

+* `unit: int`: The ID of the scaled unit of this item.
+If omitted an undefined unit is assigned.

 Result: `application/json`, `Response`

 `GET /v2/fooditem`: Get all the food items in the system